 - Install WordPress (or another CMS) on your hosted site

 There’s really no substitute for trying to do the whole thing from start to finish so you can understand the workflow and where things can go wrong.
 If you get hung up, do your own research to try to fix the issue yourself before asking a developer to step in and help you.
 Figuring out a development problem on your own, even if it takes hours, is one of the best feelings in the world.

 5. Keep Learning

-Improving your technical skills is an ongoing endeavor.
-There are always new technologies, new languages, and new approaches to learn that can help you develop and hone your technical skills in management.
+Improving your is an ongoing endeavor.
+There are always new technologies, new languages, and new approaches to learn that can help you develop and hone your in management.
 If you see something on a site that you’re not familiar with, or you hear about something new from a developer, go back to your demo site and play around with it and find a way to learn more.

-Keep taking classes and stay sharp with digital PM training so you’re steadily learning new things.
+Keep taking classes and stay sharp with digital PM training so you’re steadily new things.
 Some of my favorite resources are:

 - CodeAcademy: a free site (with a paid subscription option) with self-guided, hands-on tutorials in a variety of languages and subjects.
-Each screen gives you a real-time code editor to let you test your knowledge of concepts.
+Each screen gives you a real-time code editor to let you test your of concepts.

 - freeCodeCamp: Another free service that gives you specific, real-life tasks with a code editor to help you learn by doing, with a focus on front-end development.
 Many cities have local freeCodeCamp meetups where you can review each other’s work and discuss coding.